 Once winter sets in, all the sheep have access to ad-lib hay, as well as mineral buckets and hard feed in troughs.

-Summer means tending to the lambs, and shows!
+Summer means tending to the lambs, and visiting shows to see other breeders' sheep.

 Raising lambs takes a lot out of the ewes and they need access to feed (best of all is good grass).
 New grass means we need to avoid worms in the sheep and the lambs.
 Warm weather brings the worry of fly-strike and, as we do not dip the sheep or dose them before shearing, it is a worrying time.